georgewlkly/georgewlkly.github.io/sponsorship.md

 ### Sponsorship Details

-* **Exclusivity:** You are the **only commercial sponsor** in that week's edition.
+1️⃣ **Exclusivity:** You are the **only commercial sponsor** in that week's edition.
 We never run multiple ads.
-* **Audience:** B2B, senior publishing executives engaged with AI innovation.
+👩🏻‍💻 **Audience:** B2B, senior publishing executives engaged with AI innovation.
-* **Scheduling:** Weekly, sent every Fridat.
+📆 **Scheduling:** Weekly, sent every Fridat.

 ### Lock In Your Spot

 This introductory pricing is available for a limited time.
 Don't miss this chance to gain exclusive access to the fastest-moving segment of the publishing industry.
+[Get in touch today to secure your spot](mailto:hello@outsidecontext.co.uk)